wmo-im/wis2box-training/documentation/docs/index.md

 ## Conventions

-Exercises are indicated as follows:

-!!! question "Example exercise"
+!!! question

-    A section marked like this indicates that you can try out the exercise.
+    A section marked like this indicates questions to be answered

-Also you will notice tips and notes sections within the text:

 !!! tip

     Tips share additional help on how to best achieve tasks

+!!! note

+    Notes provide additional inforamtion on how to best achieve tasks

 Examples are indicated as follows: